AIvaluateXR: An Evaluation Framework for on-Device AI in XR with Benchmarking Results: Analysis of On-Device LLMs

-\ismar{Furthermore, over time, XR devices will feature more powerful hardware, and perhaps dedicated AI accelerators, so the latencies of on-device LLMs will diminish.
-On the other hand, cloud-based LLMs may gradually process prompts faster for the same reasons, but there will always be some network latency that is unlikely to shrink substantially.
-The relatively small difference in latency that we observed between GPT-4o and GPT-4o-mini suggests that network latency may already dominate overall latency for these models, indicating that this overall latency is unlikely to shrink by much~\cite{gustafson2011amdahl}.
-Therefore, over time, the first-response time advantage that on-device LLMs currently enjoy is likely to grow, while their warm-up time disadvantage is likely to shrink, so long as the LLMs are small enough to be run efficiently on XR devices.}
+To contextualize our findings, we note that the efficiency of on-device LLMs is expected to improve as XR hardware evolves.
+Future devices will likely incorporate more powerful processors and dedicated AI accelerators, which will reduce on-device inference time.
+Although cloud-based LLMs will also become faster, some degree of network latency will always persist and is unlikely to shrink substantially.
+In our experiments, the relatively small difference in latency between GPT-4o and GPT-4o-mini suggests that network delay already dominates their overall response time~\cite{gustafson2011amdahl}.
+Therefore, we conclude that the first-response advantage of on-device LLMs is likely to increase over time, while their warm-up cost will diminish as XR hardware improves and as LLMs undergo targeted fine-tuning and compression.